duckdb/duckdb-web/_posts/2024-10-16-driving-csv-performance-benchmarking-duckdb-with-the-nyc-taxi-dataset.md

 | Q 03 | 5.21                        | 2.20                    |
 | Q 04 | 11.2                        | 3.12                    |

-The main difference between these times is that when DuckDB uses a storage file, the data is [highly compressed]({% post_url 2022-10-28-lightweight-compression %}), resulting in much faster access when querying the dataset directly from disk.
+The main difference between these times is that when DuckDB uses a storage file, the data is [highly compressed]({% post_url 2022-10-28-lightweight-compression %}), resulting in [much faster access when querying the dataset]({% link docs/guides/performance/how_to_tune_workloads.md %}#persistent-vs-in-memory-tables).
 In contrast, when we do not use persistent storage, our in-memory database temporarily stores data in an uncompressed `.tmp` file to allow for memory overflow, which increases disk I/O and leads to slower query results.
 This observation raises a potential area for exploration: determining whether applying compression to temporary data would be beneficial.

 ## How This Dataset Was Generated

 The original blog post generated the dataset using CSV files distributed by the NYC Taxi and Limousine Commission.
 Originally, these files included precise latitude and longitude coordinates for pickups and drop-offs.
 However, starting in mid-2016, these precise coordinates were anonymized using pickup and drop-off geometry objects to address privacy concerns.
-(There are even stories of broken marriages resulting from checking the actual destinations of taxis).
+(There are even stories of broken marriages resulting from checking the actual destinations of taxis.)
 Furthermore, in recent years, the TLC decided to redistribute the data as Parquet files and to fully anonymize these data points, including data prior to mid-2016.

 This is a problem, as the dataset from the “Billion Taxi Rides in Redshift” blog post relies on having this detailed information.
 Let's take the following snippet of the data: